faustofjunqueira/azure-cosmos-console/README.md

 ### db().Container(containerName)
 - containerName: string : Container name that you want to access

-The container just is a access to your functions about a container context.
+The container just is access to your functions about a container context.

 ### db().Container(containerName).query(query)